BSO

 An old gent with a mandolin plays for a penguin.

-Do you think a political liberal might own this truck?
+Do you think a leftist might own this truck?

 I'm curious to know what sort of person has these bumperstickers.